SoftInstigate/restheart/devenv/README.md

 #### aws private properties

-in order to be able to provision the VMs on AWS, you need to set the following properties on the file called vagrant-conf.yml (you need to create it):
+in order to provision the VMs on AWS, you need to set the following properties on vagrant-conf.yml file (you need to create it in the same dir than Vagrantfile):

+	---
 	aws_access_key: <your aws accecss key>
 	aws_secret_access_key: <your aws secret>
 	ssh_private_key_path: <path to your aws ssh key>

 #### AWS region and AMI